cloudflare/cloudflare-ingress-controller/README.md

 public internet, and routes traffic between the endpoints through an encrypted tunnel and Cloudflare infrastructure.
 It is integrated with Cloudflare Argo routing to provide efficient routing through Cloudflare's datacenters.
-The `cloudflared` application is used to establish the tunnel wehn the web server is running on a host directly.
+The `cloudflared` application is used to establish the tunnel when the web server is running on a host directly.

 The Argo Tunnel Ingress Controller uses kubernetes tools to provide routing for